MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 Connectors are what make Microsoft Entra application proxy possible.
 They're simple, easy to deploy and maintain, and super powerful.
 This article discusses what connectors are, how they work, and some suggestions for how to optimize your deployment.

-## What is an Application Proxy connector?
+## What is an application proxy connector?

-Connectors are lightweight agents that sit on-premises and facilitate the outbound connection to the Application Proxy service.
+Connectors are lightweight agents that sit on-premises and facilitate the outbound connection to the application proxy service.
 Connectors must be installed on a Windows Server that has access to the backend application.
 You can organize connectors into connector groups, with each group handling traffic to specific applications.
 For more information on Application proxy and a diagrammatic representation of application proxy architecture, see [Using Microsoft Entra application proxy to publish on-premises apps for remote users](overview-what-is-app-proxy.md#application-proxy-connectors)

 ## Requirements and deployment

-To deploy Application Proxy successfully, you need at least one connector, but we recommend two or more for greater resiliency.
+To deploy application proxy successfully, you need at least one connector, but we recommend two or more for greater resiliency.
 Install the connector on a machine running Windows Server 2012 R2 or later.
-The connector needs to communicate with the Application Proxy service and the on-premises applications that you publish.
+The connector needs to communicate with the application proxy service and the on-premises applications that you publish.

 ### Windows Server
-You need a server running Windows Server 2012 R2 or later on which you can install the Application Proxy connector.
-The server needs to connect to the Application Proxy services in Azure, and the on-premises applications that you're publishing.
+You need a server running Windows Server 2012 R2 or later on which you can install the application proxy connector.
+The server needs to connect to the application proxy services in Azure, and the on-premises applications that you're publishing.

 > [!IMPORTANT]
 > Version 1.5.3437.0+ requires .NET version 4.7.1 or greater for installation or upgrade.

-The server needs to have Transport Layer Security (TLS) 1.2 enabled before you install the Application Proxy connector.
+The server needs to have Transport Layer Security (TLS) 1.2 enabled before you install the application proxy connector.
 To enable TLS 1.2 on the server:

 1. Set the following registry keys: